Mario1515/rest-api/README.md

 ![Furniture Shop Logo](https://your-logo-url-here.com)

-**RESTful Furniture Shop API** is a Node.js and Express.js project that serves as the backend for a simulated furniture shop.
-This project demonstrates RESTful principles and includes features for managing products, customers, and orders.
+**RESTful Furniture Shop API** was a Node.js and Express.js project that served as the backend for a simulated furniture shop.
+This project demonstrated RESTful principles and included features for managing products, customers, and orders.
+The frontend, created with HTML, CSS, and JavaScript, was designed to interact with this API.

 ## Features

-- **CRUD Operations**: Perform Create, Read, Update, and Delete operations for products, customers, and orders.
+- **CRUD Operations**: Supported Create, Read, Update, and Delete operations for products, customers, and orders.
-- **Authentication**: Secure your API endpoints with JSON Web Tokens (JWT).
+- **Authentication**: Secured API endpoints with JSON Web Tokens (JWT).
-- **Password Hashing**: User passwords are hashed with Bcrypt for security.
+- **Password Hashing**: Hashed user passwords with Bcrypt for security.
-- **Database**: Utilize MongoDB as the database backend with Mongoose for easy data modeling.
+- **Database**: Utilized MongoDB as the database backend with Mongoose for easy data modeling.
-- **CORS**: Handle Cross-Origin Resource Sharing with the CORS npm package.
+- **CORS**: Handled Cross-Origin Resource Sharing with the CORS npm package.
-- **RESTful Design**: Adheres to REST principles for a logical and predictable API structure.
+- **RESTful Design**: Adhered to REST principles for a logical and predictable API structure.

 ## Technologies Used